chaitanya7113/Movie_Recommendation_system/README.md

 - **convert into pickle**- We convert the refine movies_data into a pickle file that store move data into binary formate

+## 💻 Interface

+- **Streamlit** - streamlit is an open-source Python library that makes it easy to build interactive web apps for machine learning and data projects — without needing to know HTML, CSS, or JavaScript.

+- **Stramlit-Server** - this app currently run on the streamlit server, this server only provide for the stramlit user